OpenTechStrategies/streetcrm/INSTALL.md

 You also might want to set the debug flag to true.

+Notes for a change to the default template: -------------------

+In
+lib/python3.4/site-packages/django_admin_bootstrapped/templates/admin/,
+change "Save and continue editing" to "Save and stay here" and change "Save" to "Save and return to the list."
+Unfortunately this file is not in version control because it is created when you start the django project.

 Running
 --------------------
 You can run the python server for testing by running.